Nini-gal/ParcelCollectorManagement-1/README.md

 ```
 ## Class responsibilities

 File           | Responsibility
-Main.java             Entry point.
-Logs the user in, then routes to either the
-                      admin menu or the student flow.
+- **Main.java**:Entry point.
+Logs the user in, then routes to either the admin menu or the student flow.

-User.java             Base class with shared fields (name, id, email, phone) used
-                      by both Admin and Student.
+- **User.java**: Base class with shared fields (name, id, email, phone) used by both Admin and Student.

-Admin.java            Extends User.
-Holds admin role/password and admin-only
-                      actions like registering parcels and other admins.
+- **Admin.java**: Extends User.
+Holds admin role/password and admin-only actions like registering parcels and other admins.

-Student.java          Extends User.
-Holds the student's linked Parcel, matric
-                      number, and OTP logic for claiming a package.
+- **Student.java**: Extends User.
+Holds the student's linked Parcel, matric number, and OTP logic for claiming a package.

-Parcel.java           A single parcel record: tracking number, recipient
-                      details, delivery info, and status.
+- **Parcel.java**: A single parcel record: tracking number, recipient details, delivery info, and status.

-ParcelCentre.java     Acts as the in-memory "database" for the centre — stores
-                      all parcels and provides lookup/update/remove operations.
+- **ParcelCentre.java**: Acts as the in-memory "database" for the centre — stores all parcels and provides lookup/update/remove operations.

 There is no real database — all data lives in memory for the duration of one run, aside from one demo student + parcel seeded directly in main (see Demo accounts below).